Radio-Box-Discord/Radio-Box/README.md

  <br/>
 <p>
   <h4>What is Radio Box ?</h4>
-Radio Box is a bot developed by UltraLion#0404, its only purpose is to entertain you with different radio stations available, every Sunday an update is made if you suggest a radio in the support server.
+Radio Box is a bot developed by UltraLion, its only purpose is to entertain you with different radio stations available, every Sunday an update is made if you suggest a radio in the support server.

   <h4>Why Radio Box ?</h4>
     Radio Box is free and easy to use and offers a multitude of radio stations.
 It is also the only certified radio bot available on Discord.
 It also offers slash commands
 </p>

-<h4>Version : 2.3 </h4>
+<h4>Version : 2.4 </h4>

 </details>